FREETOWN BLUES NEW

 He falls back close to sea level and disappears in the morning fog.

-The whining sound of the turbines still in my ears, blades beating thr early morning fog I clearly recognize the face of the Pilot I met the previous night at the bar as the daredevil .
+The whining sound of the turbines are still in my ears, the choppers blades beating the early morning fog.

 Dare-devil with skill